jmo366/cs305_mod5/CONTRIBUTING.md

 Potential contributors: The game is need for the implemnation of code that designs the Aliens as well as a player health and player designs

 Implemenintation of music would also be cool.

+I was able to create the functions for player health and designs but had a difficult time designing the Aliens.